Wix vs WordPress.com: which is better for small businesses?

 BEST FOR

-Best all-round website builder for small businesses
+Best all-in-one website builder

 BEST FOR